PoisotLab/2015_ms_datamining/ms.md

 ## Occurrence data and filtering

-For each genus, we downloaded the known occurrences from GBIF and BISON.
-This yielded over 200000 point-occurence data.
+For each genus, we retrieved the known occurrences from GBIF and BISON.
+The download yielded over 200000 point-occurence data.
 Because the ultimate goal is to perform spatial modeling of the structure of the network, we removed genera for which fewer than 100 occurrences were known.
 This seems like a stringent filter, yet it enables us (i) to maintain sufficient predictive powers for SDMs, and (ii) to only work on the genera for which we have "high-quality" data.
 The cleaned food web had a total of 134 genera and 782 interactions, for 118269 presences.
 Given the curated publicly available data, it represents the current best description of feeding interactions between species of this ecosystem.
-A visual depiction of the network is given in Figure 1.
+A visual depiction of the network is given in \autoref{network}.

 On its own, the fact that filtering for genera with over 100 records reduced the sample size from 368 genera to 134 indicates how crucial it is that all